Ladi Geisler: Life and work

 From composer and big band leader James Last, he bought a late 50s Gibson EB bass guitar, with which he developed his legendary "Knack bass" sound that would become an integral feature in the Easy Listening orchestra of Bert Kaempfert.
 Later, he used a Fender Jazz Bass model.
 Most recently, he used a Fender Precision Bass when he was invited to live or recording sessions.
 Geisler's knack bass sound was a treble staccato bass guitar sound in which the bass string was plucked with a pick and immediately suppressed to cancel out any sustain.

 In 1958, he recorded Happy Guitar / Samba estrella, his first solo record with the record company Telefunken.
-Geisler lent his guitar amplifier to The Beatles for their 1961 recording session with Tony Sheridan (produced by Kaempfert), after the band's own equipment proved to be inadequate for recording purposes.
 For Philips and Ariola, but mainly with Polydor, he recorded until 1965 several more solo albums, partly with the Polydor band "The Playboys".
 Under their label, he reached in 1961 No. 19 in the German charts with the cover of world hit Wheels.
 As a freelance musician, he was sought after by all the leading German record companies and worked, in some years, up to 1500 gigs.
 In 1988 and 1990 he went on tour in Japan, with the Alfred Hause Orchestra.

 In the 1990s, he founded his own music studio, "Studio 17," and increasingly turned to jazz.
 He founded his own jazz band, worked together with Günter Fuhlisch and was last heard with the "same" Quintet.
 For several years Geisler served as Chairman of the German Composers' Association and the executive board of GEMA.